Industry Trends

 🔹 Faster Service

-Reduce queues and serve more customers, especially during peak times.
+Reduce queue time and serve more customers, particularly during peak periods.

 🔹 Better Accuracy